HMS Tartar (1801): Gunboat War

 In October 1807, Captain George Bettesworth took command while Tartar was fitting out at Deptford for service in the Baltic.
 This was early in the Gunboat War between Britain and Denmark-Norway.
 In what became known as the Battle of Alvøen, Tartar sailed to attack the Dutch frigate Guelderland, of thirty-six 6 and 12-pounder guns, which had been reported to be in Bergen being repaired.
 Guederland had been escorting a small convoy to Batavia but then had to deviate to deal with a leak that she had developed.

 Tartar left Leith roads on 10 May 1808 and arrived off Bergen on the 12th, but heavy fog prevented her from getting closer until three days later.
 Unfortunately, by the time Tartar arrived, Guelderland had sailed more than a week earlier.
 Bettesworth nevertheless decided to send his boats into the harbour to cut out some merchant vessels and three privateers that were there.
 When the boats encountered heavy fire and discovered that a heavy chain protected the ships in the harbour, they and Bettesworth returned to Tartar.
 However, as Tartar tried to withdraw, she came attack from the schooner Odin and between three and six gunboats (accounts differ).
 Cannon fire from the Norwegians killed Bettesworth and a midshipman, Henry FitzHugh, early in the action.
 A total of twelve lives were lost before Tartar was able to complete her withdrawal.
 The Norwegians lost four men, and a gunboat.

 Captain Joseph Baker replaced Bettesworth in May.
-On 3 November Tartar was escorting a convoy in the Naze of Norway.
+On 3 November Tartar was escorting a convoy off the Naze of Norway.
 She was 12 league off Bovenbergen (Bovbjerg, Jutland) when she sighted a sloop that after a chase of three hours she captured.
 The sloop was the Danish privateer Naargske Gutten, of seven 6 and 4-pounder guns and 36 men.
 She was quite new and only one day out from Christiansand, without having made any captures.
 Six days later Tartar was in company with when they captured Jonge Minert.

 On 27 July 1808, Tartar was in company with when Cygnet captured the Dutch privateer Christiana.
 Cygnet chased the privateer brig for nine hours before she could capture her.
 Christiana was a former British merchant brig now armed with twelve 12-pounder carronades and two long 9-pounder guns, and had a crew of 60 men.
 She had provisions for a one-month cruise and had sailed three days earlier from Christiana to intercept the homeward-bound Greenland-men off the north of Shetland.